CompleteBlenderCreator2/01_Introduction_and_Setup/README.md

 **In this video (objectives)…**

-1. Add a material to your object
+1. Add a material to your object.
-2. Look over the properties a material can have
+2. Look over the properties a material can have.
-3. Understand this is the default principal shader
+3. Understand this is the default principal shader.

 **After watching (learning outcomes)…**

-You will be able to add materials to your mesh objects, adding colour to your model
+You will be able to add materials to your mesh objects, adding colour to your model.

 ### 6 QT - Intro To Snapping